 The Thai economy in 2009 is forecasted to contract by -2.8 percent per year, improve from earlier September projection of -3.0 percent per year.
 Despite the sharp contraction during the first three quarters of the year as a result of the global economic crisis, the Thai economy in the last quarter is expected to grow positively compared to the low base of last year, with contributing factor from increasing public spending, as reflected by public consumption growth in 2009 projected to accelerate to 7.6 percent per year compared to 4.6 percent per year in 2008, and public investment growth projected to increase to 2.6 percent per year, from the contraction of -4.6 percent per year in 2008.
-Furthermore, the faster-than-expected of Thailand's trading partners' economy would help boost export volume of goods and services in the last quarter to grow, making the annual export volume less than previously forecasted shrink to a high rate of -13.0 percent per year.
-Import volume of goods and services, on the other hand, is forecasted to decline by -21.5 percent per year, slow recovery private as well as political uncertainty, and the suspension of investment projects in Map Ta Phut Industrial Estate area, private investment is projected to , by -12.7 percent per year, while private consumption is projected to slightly contract at -1.3 percent per year.
+Furthermore, the faster-than-expected of Thailand's trading partners' economy would help boost export volume of goods and services in the last quarter to grow, making the annual export volume contract less than previously forecasted to decline by -21.5 percent per year, following slow recovery in private demand as well as political uncertainty, and the suspension of investment projects in Map Ta Phut Industrial Estate area, private investment is projected to decline by -12.7 percent per year, while private consumption is projected to slightly contract at -1.3 percent per year.